rutu1115/Crop_Prediction/README.md

   - Soil pH and Rainfall
 - 🧠 Trained using Random Forest and other classifiers
 - 🌐 Simple and responsive web interface
-- 💾 Stores prediction history in a database
-- 📈 Dashboard to review prediction logs *(optional)*

 ---